Data types and mapping to Cypher types

 -

 A Long Term Support release is one guaranteed to be supported for a number of years.
-Neo4j 4.4 is LTS, and Neo4j 5 will also have an LTS version.
+Neo4j 4.4 and 5.26 are LTS versions.

 - Aura